Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesTokens.md

  ]
 ```

-In Payeezy, tokenization of a card, without payment, would be completed via the zero dollar pre-authorization functionality.
-In Commerce Hub, merchnats can use the /payment-vas/v1/tokens endpoint to tokenize a card without payment.
-See [Tokenization](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) for additional information.

 <!--
 type: tab
 -->

 In Payeezy, a merchant would enable tokenization for each MID by entering a TA Token number in the Details tab for that MID.
-In Commerce HUb the merchant enbales tokenization as a Payment Type in ClientLine Enterprise (CLX).
+In Commerce Hub, the merchant enables tokenization as a Payment Type.

 The merchant has the ability to enable this payment type for one, many or all MIDs.